ironest/frontend-mentor-challenges/social-links-profile/README.md

 ## Acknowledgments

 C.I.T.E.
-(Code In the Evening) a new group of emerging developers consisting of myself, @jfcode101, @martinsliz and @javier-liz-0955ba24.
+(Code In the Evening) a new group of emerging developers consisting of myself, [Fischer](https://github.com/jfcode101/jfcode101), [Liz](https://github.com/martinsliz) and [Javier](https://www.linkedin.com/in/javier-liz-0955ba24/).
 Thank you guys for introducing me to the fantastic platform [Frontend Mentor](https://www.frontendmentor.io) and for the motivation you provide each other.